Helena G. Wells: Character arc

 Awakened from bronzing in the Season 1 finale by Leena, Wells is taken away from the Warehouse by MacPherson.
 She later kills him during the Season 2 premiere episode "Time Will Tell".
 Throughout Season 2 Helena attempts to be reinstated at the Warehouse as an agent and enlists the aid of Myka Bering as an advocate for her cause.
-She is eventually reinstated in "Vendetta", but in "Buried" it is clear the ulterior motive for being reinstated is to destroy the world by inducing an extinction event through use of a stolen artifact.
-Planning to trigger a massive earthquake with the Minoan Trident in Yellowstone, she later fails to follow through when Myka Bering convinces her to stop by forcing her to have to shoot Myka if she wishes to carry out her plan.
+She is eventually reinstated in "Vendetta", but in "Buried" it is clear the ulterior motive for being reinstated is to destroy the world by inducing an extinction event through the use of a stolen artifact.
+Planning to trigger a massive earthquake with the Minoan Trident in Yellowstone, she later fails to follow through when Myka Bering convinces her to stop by forcing her to shoot Myka if she wishes to carry out her plan.
 She voluntarily gives herself up for arrest following the confrontation and is taken away.

-During her incarceration in Season 3, Helena has no corporeal body, and is instead a holographic image.
+During her incarceration in Season 3, Helena has no corporeal body and is instead a holographic image.
 Her consciousness is projected by an artifact allowing her to speak to others while preventing any physical interaction.
-While in this state she persuades Myka to return to work at the Warehouse in the premiere "The New Guy", and is not seen again until she is brought in for consultation on a case she unsuccessfully worked in 1893 as shown in "3...2...1...."
+While in this state she persuades Myka to return to work at the Warehouse in the premiere "The New Guy" and is not seen again until she is brought in for a consultation on a case she had unsuccessfully worked in 1893 as shown in "3...2...1...."